What the AHO Offers

 The Aboriginal Heritage Office offers a wide range of free services to the community and staff of partner Councils.

 Education Centre and Keeping Place

-The Aboriginal Heritage Office is located in Manly and the Museum and Keeping Place is open to the public.
+The Aboriginal Heritage Office is located in Freshwater, north of Manly on Sydney’s northern beaches, and the Museum and Keeping Place is open to the public.
 Anyone is welcome to visit, including small school groups and others.
 The Museum offers a broad cultural and heritage display.

 The AHO provides free presentations, walks, talks and other activities for schools within a partner Council boundary, subject to staff availability.
 The program is designed to inform students (Year 3 and up) about the Aboriginal history and heritage of their local area and how to view the local landscape from an Indigenous perspective.
 Download our Schools Brochure.